bsedg/gummies-recommender/recommender/README.md

 | 34.4% | 33.0% | 32.6% |

 ## Granular Distribution Ratios, With Bias Coefficient
 Using a biased recommendation, bias coefficient set to 10.0, the following distribution percentages are shown in the table below.
+Attribute combination scores that are above the average of the scores will have greater positive percentage change while the scores below the average will have greater negative percentage changes.

 | Attribute Combination | Percentage |
 | --------------------- | ---------- |